riacob/TFTFXLib/docs/FXScreenManager.md

 ...
 /* END SECTION INCLUDE_SCREENS */
 ```
-2. Call the _HANDLEWINDOWINSTANCE macro inside the codeguard section "INSTANCE_HANDLERS", first parameter is the class name, second parameter is the element of the FXScreens enum.
-If the naming conventions were followed, the first parameter should be SettingsScreen and the second FXScreens::SETTINGS
+2. Call the "_HANDLEWINDOWINSTANCE" macro inside the codeguard section "INSTANCE_HANDLERS", first parameter is the class name, second parameter is the element of the FXScreens enum.
+If the naming conventions were followed, the first parameter should be "SettingsScreen" and the second "FXScreens::SETTINGS"
 ```cpp
     void doTick()
     {